A-Emile/subby/README.md

 ### This repo is currently empty.
-When all basic features are working, the source-code will be released..
+Once the basic features are working, the source-code will be released..

 # Subby